 FAQ

-• The official conference program start at 9 October at 1:00pm and runs further on Saturday 10 to Sunday 11 October around 6:00pm.
+• The official conference programme starts on 9 October at 1pm and continues on Saturday 10 October and Sunday 11 October, concluding around 6pm on Sunday.

 • All attendees are responsible for the costs of their own accommodation, but there are many places to stay across Brussels.
 Find more information about where to stay.